xyzmaps/xyz-documentation/docs/cli/tutorials/shapefiles.md

 ### XYZ Maps QGIS plugin

 QGIS is an open-source desktop GIS tool that lets you edit, visualize, manage, analyze and convert geospatial data.
-You can upload and download data from your Data Hub spaces using the [QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/).
+You can upload and download data from your XYZ Maps spaces using the [QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/).
 (The plugin is also available [on Github](https://github.com/heremaps/xyz-qgis-plugin).)

 You can install the QGIS plugin from within QGIS Plugin search tool if you have the "show experimental plugins" option checked in the plugin console settings.

 ![experimental](../images/qgis_plugin_experimental.png)

-You can easily open almost any shapefile in QGIS, at which point you can save it to your Data Hub spaces using the QGIS plugin, or export it as GeoJSON to the desktop to use the XYZ Maps CLI streaming upload options.
+You can easily open almost any shapefile in QGIS, at which point you can save it to your XYZ Maps spaces using the QGIS plugin, or export it as GeoJSON to the desktop to use the XYZ Maps CLI streaming upload options.

 ## Large individual features